suit-wg/suit-firmware-encryption/README.md

-# SUIT Firmware Encryption
+# SUIT Software Encryption

-This is the repo for the IETF draft defining firmware encryption for SUIT.
+This is the repo for the IETF draft defining software encryption using the SUIT manifest.